Family Centered Treatment® (FCT)

 Recommended Duration:

-While the length of treatment is driven by family need and progress, the average length of treatment is 6 months.
+While the length of treatment is driven by family need and progress, the average length of treatment is approximately 6 months.

 Delivery Settings